-EFRAG therefore urged the IASB to consider clarifying the notion of 'economic benefits' during the proposed future review of IAS 37.
+EFRAG therefore urged the IASB to consider clarifying the notion of 'economic benefits' during the proposed future review of IAS 37 on a longer term.

-Three respondents agreed with EFRAG in proposing that the IASB clarify the concept of economic benefits.
+Five respondents agreed with EFRAG in proposing that the IASB clarify the concept of economic benefits.